Correction to Hawking radiation in non-singular gravitational collapse: Black-hole dynamics

 These are manifestly orthogonal to the 2-metric $r^2\dd\Omega^2$; the prefactor of $1/\sqrt{2}$ ensures $n^a_{+} n_{-a} = -1$, for convenience.
 Using these, we can find the outgoing and ingoing null expansions, which are given by

 where $q_{ab} = g_{ab} + \tfrac{1}{2}n_{+(a}n_{-b)}$ is the induced metric on the 2-spheres of symmetry.
 In our chosen coordinates, we get

-The trapped region shown in Fig.~\ref{fig:non-sing-collapse-1} is bounded by the future trapping horizon, which is defined as the region where the expansion of outgoing null geodesics vanishes, $\theta_+ = 0$, and the expansion of ingoing null geodesics is negative, $\theta_{-} < 0$; these two conditions are met by the hypersurface $r=r_H(t)$ given by
+The trapped region shown in Fig.~\ref{fig:non-sing-collapse-1} is bounded by the future trapping horizon, which is defined as the region where the expansion of outgoing null geodesics vanishes, $\theta_+ = 0$, and the expansion of ingoing null geodesics is negative, $\theta_{-} < 0$; these two conditions are met if $N^r=1$, which is true at the hypersurface $r=r_H(t)$ given by

 This implies that

 Therefore,

 Thus, the metric \eqref{eq:pg-metric} at the horizon becomes